groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 **Goal:** Configure your Physick for pre-fight survivability and sustained DPS.

 - **Opaline Hardtear** — Provides a one-time damage negation buff when consumed.
-Counters the damage-received penalty from Rakshasa armour and Fire Scorpion Charm.
+Counters the physical damage-taken penalty from the Fire Scorpion Charm and the general damage-received increase from the Rakshasa set.
 - **Spiked Cracked Tear** — Boosts charged attacks for a duration after consumption.
 Pairs perfectly with Greataxe heavy/charged attacks.

 **How to use:**